noahsb96/MFW/mfw-crud/frontend/README.md

 ## Unsolved Problems and Future Features

 I will be implementing a checkout button to buy merch on the webpage and I will be rendering this data with Shopify Hydrogen.
 I will also be adding a login button so we can log in to your shopify account and buy products from Shopify

+## API's

+Used the Bandsintown API to render the show dates for the band that are listed on the band's Bandsintown account.
+Access is fetched from the a get request to the bandsintown API with a link to the band's Bandsintown URL, specified for events with a client id added to the end of the url.
+When this data is fetched, you should be able to receive a json response with the event data.